-* This antenna was useful for finding the best location to place an antenna, but I ended up getting a more directional commercial VHF-UHF antenna (small, in deference to our high winds) and mounting it off of a single 2x4 mast, deck screw attached to a 4x4 porch roof support.
+* This antenna was useful for finding the best location to place an antenna, but I ended up getting a more directional, commercial VHF-UHF antenna (small, out of deference to our high winds).
+I mounted it off of a single 2x4 mast, deck screw attached to a 4x4 porch roof support.

-We ended up with 23 good signals/channels, but once in a while a few of them can be intermittent, given our "two edged" refracted signals, lots of rain, helicopters and new home construction in our area causing phasing effects.
+We ended up with 23 good signals/channels, but once in a while a few of them go intermittent, given our "two edged" refracted signals, lots of rain, and helicopters causing phasing effects.

 Most of today's TV signals are in the lower end of the old UHF band, for which antennas can be small affairs (compared to the old VHF monsters --the kind that housing associations would try to outlaw with their CC&Rs).
 Sometimes all you need is a loop of wire --properly fed into your down lead cable.

 * Dabs of black RTV/silicon rubber over the screws and to seal the